-The intensive production of ducks is a very popular activity and developed in most countries of Southeast Asia and China.
+The intensive production of ducks is a very popular activity and is developed in most countries of Southeast Asia and China.
 In addition, several European Union countries such as France, Germany, Hungary, the Netherlands and the United Kingdom are important producers.
 The United States has quite specialized industrial systems for the industrial production of duck meat that guarantees local market demands.
 In Latin America there is a significant production in Peru, Argentina, Brazil and Mexico.

 The commercial duck in general is a type of bird that is very resistant to adverse weather and handling conditions.

-Additionally, ducks can have very satisfactory yields even when the quality of the food is not the best[registered]
+Additionally, ducks can have very satisfactory yields even when the quality of the food is not the best.[registered]

 Figure 1.
 Commercial duck farm in Pennsylvania, USA.